devgioele/bourne-shell-101/README.md

 The basics of the POSIX shell, including some common deviations like Bash.

-Make sure you use a shell that is strictly POSIX compliant, like [Dash](http://gondor.apana.org.au/~herbert/dash/).
+Make sure you use for `/bin/sh` a shell that is *strictly* POSIX compliant, like [Dash](http://gondor.apana.org.au/~herbert/dash/).

 A good reference for quick lookups: